annalin2000/Notes-Application/README.md

 # ✨ Notes Application

 A simple, elegant, and fully responsive **Notes Application** built with **Node.js**, **Express**, and **JavaScript**.
-This app allows users to create, edit, delete, and manage their notes
+This app allows users to create, edit, delete, and manage their notes.

 ---